 Chestnut Helps Asset Managers Level the Playing Field

-Chestnut Advisory Group provides investor relations for asset managers.
+Chestnut Advisory Group provides business development consulting for asset managers.
 Operating an asset management business is difficult.
 Aside from delivering strong investment performance, asset managers must establish a strong firm culture, document and implement impeccable compliance processes, recruit and retain talent, and much more.
 Each operational element provides the opportunity for an asset manager who excels at that piece to share this excellence with clients and prospects.
-Over time, a consistent effort to educate the marketplace about a particular asset manager’s strengths builds a strong brand and investor trust, making that asset manger less reliant on near-term investment performance to maintain and grow its business
+Over time, a consistent effort to educate the marketplace about a particular asset manager’s strengths builds a strong brand and investor trust, making that asset manger less reliant on near-term investment performance to maintain and grow its business.

 Over the last two decades, the asset management industry has become increasingly competitive, with thousands of new entrants every year.
 Investors’ standards and demands for insightful, timely and helpful communications have increased substantially.
 As investors continue to experience capital markets volatility, extreme economic and political events, and media reports of asset manager fraud, great IR will only become a more crucial component of building a trusted asset manager’s brand.